VSladek/Wakinyan-ImageService/README.md

 pnpm run build
 ```

+1.5.
+Or just download the binary from the releases page.

 2. Install the app on your phone:
    - For Android: Use the `apk` file in the `client/build` directory.
    - For iOS: Use the `ipa` file in the `client/build` directory.